i-e-b/SnivellingGit/README.md

 * extend log limit a bit further if branches don't line up?
   - url flag to set log limit
-* angle limit of branching line
+* angle limit of branching line (always have the same angle between columns, then join-up)
 * only show complex ancestry lines on hover / select?
 * split HTML and SVG rendering?